mikepettenato/panda-db/README.md

 Most of the above mentioned properties are self explanatory.
 The 'createChangelog' property is one that if set to true will create a changelog table, if one does not exist, as the first patch applied to the database.

+Below is an example of how you can configure this task in your build.gradle file:

+    task generateSql(type: org.panda.GenerateSql) {
+        url = "jdbc:postgresql://127.0.0.1/mysdb"
+        user = "myuser"
+        password = "mypassword"
+        patchDir = "scripts/db/patch"
+        createChangelog = true
+    }

+You can run the above task, as follows:
+    ./gradlew generateSql